hari0920/Deep-Learning/ramblings.md

 # Negative Space of Images

 Negative space images are the images with just black and white contours.
+Figure/ground organisation or occlusion follows the reasoning over discrete contours or regions.
+[27, 16, 21, 36, 18]

 ## Initial testing:
 * Testing is done using Tensorflow on Imagenet dataset.